awglyde/Secure-FileShare-System/README.md

 # TODO
     * Adding a username that already exists
     * Validating input - Entering a userName when looking for a group gives an exception

+## Tests

+### Create User
+- Do not allow creation of duplicate user.
+- Requester must be admin

+### Add User to Group
+- User must exist.
+- Group must exist.
+- User must not already be in group.
+- Requester must be owner of group.

+### Create Group
+- Group with the same name cannot already exist.
+- Requester is set to owner of the new group.

+### Delete User
+- User must not be the owner of the ADMIN group.
+- Delete any groups which this user owns (see delete group)
+- Remove this user from all groups.
+- User must exist.
+- Requester must be admin.

+### Delete Group
+- Requester must be owner of group.
+- Group must exist
+- Remove membership and ownership from all users.
+- Group cannot be ADMIN

+### Remove User from Group
+- Requester must be owner
+- If requester is the owner, delete the group (see delete group)
+- User must exist
+- Group must exist
+- User must not be the owner of the ADMIN group.

+### List Files
+- User can only see files of groups they are in.